 The Importance of Community Palliative Care

-When it comes to aged care and life threatening illness, the community palliative care team play a crucial part in maximising the quality of life of patients.
+When it comes to aged care and life threatening illness, the community palliative care team play a crucial part in maximising the quality of life of residents.

 Additionally, palliative care as a whole is crucial in helping people deal with a range of problems – whether these problems are physical, psychosocial, or associated with life more generally.